 The design creates a new urban streetscape in downtown Halifax that reengages and reinvigorates three monolithic, 1970s-era residential towers and a parking garage.

 The initial goal was simply to refurbish the infrastructure and waterproofing conditions throughout the desolate, disconnected block.
 HOK’s team identified the opportunity to do more by creating a lively, mixed-use neighborhood connecting Brunswick Street to the city’s urban center.
 The design concept inserts a new street-level podium into the base of the buildings, providing dynamic new frontages for retail and commercial opportunities.
 This simple intervention transforms the street into a vibrant, walkable neighborhood.

-This new streetscape creates consistent visual interest and engagement along Brunswick Street while capitalizing on scenic views of the 17th-century Citadel Hill and historic harbor.
-A sky walk to a mid-block crossing point enhances the pedestrian experience and connects the revitalized neighborhood to downtown.
+This new streetscape creates continuous visual interest and engagement along Brunswick Street while capitalizing on views of the nearby Citadel Hill National Historic Site and scenic Halifax Harbor.
+A skywalk enhances the pedestrian experience and links the neighborhood to downtown.

 HOK’s long-term master plan includes partial replacement of parallel parking with pedestrian-scaled street trees and plantings that offer comfortable microclimatic conditions for all seasons.